The Multiple Sclerosis Center at Dartmouth-Hitchcock Medical Center is a Center for Comprehensive Care

 Every single MS patient is unique and needs an individualized care plan.
 The MS Center recognizes this and has designed a multidisciplinary team approach to MS care that addresses these needs.

-Patients have access to diagnostic consultation from recognized neurologist and neuroimmunologist experts in the field, including interpretation of magnetic resonance imaging results by neuroradiologists.
+Patients have access to diagnostic consultation from recognized neurology and neuroimmunology experts, including interpretation of magnetic resonance imaging results by neuroradiologists.

 We also make available expert whole-person MS care from our nurse practitioners and nursing staff, including: